unrealcv/unrealcv/README.md

 UnrealCV is a project to help computer vision researchers build virtual worlds using Unreal Engine (UE).
 It extends UE with a plugin by providing:

 1. A set of UnrealCV commands to interact with the virtual world.
-2. Communication between UE and an external program, such as Pytorch.
+2. Communication between UE and an external program, such as Pytorch/Tensorflow.

 UnrealCV can be used in two ways.
-The first one is using a compiled game binary with UnrealCV embedded.
+- The first one is using a compiled game binary with UnrealCV embedded.
 This is as simple as running a game, no knowledge of Unreal Engine is required.
-The second is installing the UnrealCV plugin into Unreal Engine and using the editor to build a new virtual world.
+- The second is installing the UnrealCV plugin into Unreal Engine and using the editor to build a new virtual world.

 Please read [Tutorial: Getting Started](http://unrealcv.github.io/tutorial/getting_started.html) to learn using UnrealCV.